jasonzh0/kubeman/examples/kafka/README.md

 ```

 This will:
-1. Render the Helm chart templates
+1. Render the Strimzi operator Helm chart and Kafka CRD manifests
 2. Apply all manifests to the `kafka` namespace
 3. Create the namespace if it doesn't exist